Atrox/sweetify-django/README.md

 import sweetify

 # Base method with no type specified
-sweetify.sweetalert(self.request, 'Westworld is awesome', text='Really... if you have the chance - watch it!' persistent='I agree!')
+sweetify.sweetalert(self.request, 'Westworld is awesome', text='Really... if you have the chance - watch it!', persistent='I agree!')

 # Additional methods with the type already defined
 sweetify.info(self.request, 'Message sent', button='Ok', timer=3000)